-Social work agencies rarely pay stipends and there are no paid placements.
-Small stipends are sometimes offered for special skills, or through a funding opportunity to train within a specialized area of social work.
+Stipends are rarely offered for special skills, or through a funding opportunity to train within a specialized area of social work.

 10. How far will I have to travel to get to my placement?

 Every effort will be made to plan a reasonable commute.
 However, students should allow up to one hour each way of commuting time to the agency.